No. 24 Texas beats Baylor, keeps Big 12 title hopes alive

 Baylor awaits its bowl game assignment.

-Texas either awaits a bowl assignment or, if Kansas can manage to beat its rival, prepares to face TCU in the Big 12 championship game on Dec.
+Texas either awaits a bowl assignment or, if Kansas manages to beat its rival, prepares to face TCU in the Big 12 championship game on Dec.
 3.

+No. 24 Texas beats Baylor, keeps Big 12 title hopes alive originally appeared on NBCSports.com